List of Yoruba deities

-The Yoruba have a large population in West Africa and broad dispersion through enslavement in the Americas.
+The Yoruba people have a large population in West Africa and broad dispersion through enslavement in the Americas.

-The Republic of Benin and Nigeria contain the highest concentrations of Yoruba people and Yoruba faiths in all of Africa.
-Brazil, Cuba, Puerto Rico, Haiti, Trinidad and Tobago are the countries in the Americas where Yoruba cultural influences are the most noticeable, particularly in popular religions like Vodon, Santéria, Camdomblé, and Macumba.
-(In 1989, it was believed that more than 70 million individuals in Africa and the New World participated in Yoruba religion in one way or another.)
 The most prevalent West African religions, both in Africa and the Americas, are often those of the Yoruba people or those that were influenced by them.
 These West African religions also have intricate theologies.
 For instance, the Yoruba are thought to have a pantheon of up to 6,000 deities.

-The following is a list of Yoruba orisha (òrìṣà), or deities.
+Yoruba deities are classified majorly into two groups: the Oriṣa (benevolent spirits) and the Ajogun (malevolent spirits).
+This article consists of a list of the Oriṣa and Ajogun.